simbrain/simbraindocs/src/docs/network/buildingBasics.md

 - Key Shortcuts : "n" to select all nodes; "w" to select all weights; "a" to select nodes and weights.
 These are super useful!
 (Also, once selected: "r" to randomize, "c" to clear, and arrows to increment activation.)

-# Source-Target
+# Source and Target Objects

-One common motif that we use for several operation is a source-target operation, where one set of models is designated as source (red), and the other as target (green).
+One common motif used for several operation in Simbrain is a source-target operation, where one set of models is designated as source (red), and the other as target (green).

-The easiest way to do this is to select using the operations above, and then to press the `1` key to make those objects source objects.
-At that time they will be surrounded by a red border.
-(To get rid of this click in a neutral area and press `1` again).
-Followup actions also use number keys like `2` and `3` to connect thigns.

 Here are some source and target neurons which are about to connected in a feed-forward way.